corbtastik/mongodb-on-k8s/README.md

 The MongoDB Enterprise Operator for Kubernetes allows devOps teams to:

 * Deploy and run MongoDB Ops Manager on K8s
-* Deploy MongoDB clusters on K8s
+* Deploy and manage MongoDB clusters on K8s

 ### Initial setup